zutsusemi/MICCAI2023-TopoLab-Labels/README.md

 # Overview

-In this repo, we provided labels for the open-source dataset used in the paper "Topology-Preserving Automatic Labeling of Coronary Arteries via Anatomy-aware Connection Classifier".
+In this repo, we provide labels for the open-source dataset used in the paper "Topology-Preserving Automatic Labeling of Coronary Arteries via Anatomy-aware Connection Classifier".

 ## Get Started